neurocipher-io/neurocipher-platform/docs/serving/SVC-002-Offline-Export-Contract.md

 - All exports derived from governed tables listed in LAK-001; no ad-hoc SQL without review.
 - Encryption: KMS CMKs per tenant; data classified ≥ Restricted uses customer-provided keys.
 - Naming: `export.<dataset>.<yyyymmdd>.parquet`.
 No spaces or uppercase.
 - Access provisioning uses `ops/owners.yaml` for approvals and is logged in IAM change tracker.
+- Standard headers on export-control APIs (for example, `/admin/exports`): `Authorization`, `Tenant-Id`, `Correlation-Id`, aligned with API-001; any write-style operations also require `Idempotency-Key`.
+- Export schemas for each channel (snapshot, customer drop, partner bundle, audit package) must be stored in `schemas/events/` and versioned, with changes following the same compatibility and deprecation rules as other contracts.

 ## 6. SLA & Compliance
 - RPO ≤ 60 minutes for scheduled exports; ad-hoc commitments documented per request.